 I have a blind friend.
 He didn't believe there was a car coming down the street.
 That was his Truth and he believed it.
 He was wrong.
 The car hit him and broke his leg.

 The above happened to my blind friend.
-In my testimony about the New Age, I talk a bit about relativism.
-I would like to flesh that out a bit.
+In my testimony (Hugh) about the New Age, I talk a bit about relativism.
+We would like to flesh that out a bit.
 Today, we no longer talk about “absolute Truth,” everything is relative.
 So the New Age talks about “Truths.”
 It is more about preference.
 What one person believes is as important as what someone else believes regardless of whether it is true or not.
 Modern society has abandoned “truth,” in favour of “preference.”
 This is one of the “gifts” that the “New Age” has given us.
 Society has determined that this is equality.
 We call it “tolerance.”

 I thought I was practicing religious tolerance because I was drawing from many religions.
-I now believe it was religious indifference - except of course when it came to traditional Christianity - then I was intolerant!
+We now believe it was religious indifference - except of course when it came to traditional Christianity - then I was intolerant!

 I was told “what is true for me might not be true for you” and that everyone had their own reality and moral compass - relativism.
 No moral law was binding.
 I felt that every path up the spiritual mountain led to the “summit.”
 I did not realize that many paths lead into avalanches and insurmountable cliffs.